 To figure out issues with your brand do a basic google search and see if your business has a knowledge graph box on the right or not.
 Related to this would be your NAP consistency that can be evaluated using Yext’s free tool.
 If you have social media sites also check your vanities to make sure your name is consistent.
 Social media pages have to be active for your pages to stay published and visible in searches.
 The words you use in posts on your website pages should be the words you would like to be found.
 You can measure your website’s text to code ratio as well as your moz link building using the Sinium SEO app.

 If you feel like you might need some TLC after looking at your website, follow the link and I will have a look at it and send you a free test lead score card.
 We are in the business of empowering fellow brave entrepreneurs.
 If you choose to partner with Plugin Matter, we work for you, around your needs, and in accordance with your budget, to help you succeed online.
 We can build your website vehicle from the beginning to end, update and improve an existing website, or slowly work toward improving different parts of your website.
 When you have a optimal vehicle that works, we also offer fuel plans to help you drive down the road to Google ratings.

 I started my plugin process about 7/8 years ago with my first RelyLocal client after I realized their listing were not working without 1.
 Google knowing who they are and 2. leveraging the 'power of many' in Social Media.
 The principle is a basic and pretty logical one.
-Most of the clients I work with needing SEO problem solving help not showing in Google results only needs a plugin to fix it.
+Most of the clients I work with needing SEO problem solving help not showing in Google results only needed a plugin to fix it.